Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 - The combined points per game average of the two teams, 50.3, is 9.2 points fewer than Saturday's over/under.

-- This contest's total is 3.5 points lower than the 63 these two squads combine to give up per game in 2021.
+- The 63 points per game these two squads have surrendered to opponents this season are 3.5 more than the 59.5 over/under in this contest.

-- The average total in Wildcats games this season is 51.7, 7.8 points fewer than Saturday's over/under of 59.5 .
+- Wildcats games have an average total of 51.7 points this season, 7.8 fewer than Saturday's over/under.

-- In 2021, games involving the Aggies have averaged a total of 59.9 points, 0.4 more than the set total in this contest.
+- In 2021, games involving the Aggies have averaged a total of 59.9 points, 0.4 more than the set over/under in this contest.

 Kentucky Stats and Trends

-- In Kentucky's 10 games this season, it has six wins against the spread.
+- Kentucky has played 10 games, with six wins against the spread.

-- Kentucky's games this year have gone over the total in five out of 10 opportunities (50%).
+- Kentucky's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- When Kentucky puts up more than 40.2 points, it is 2-1 against the spread and 2-1 overall.
+- Kentucky is 2-1 against the spread and 2-1 overall in games when it scores more than 40.2 points.

-- Kentucky is 2-1 against the spread and 2-1 overall when the team churns out more than 475.4 yards.
+- In games that Kentucky totals more than 475.4 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Wildcats have turned the ball over 17 times, one more than the Aggies' takeaways (16).
+- The Wildcats have turned the ball over 17 times this season, one more turnover than the Aggies have forced (16).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.